Ircama/hostp2pd/README.md

 If [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager) is used to configure the network interfaces, it connects *wpa_supplicant* via *dbus* and the `-u` option is needed for appropriate interaction between the two programs.
 Anyway, NetworkManager does not manage P2P functions.

-*hostp2pd* relises on *wpa_cli* considering that:
+*hostp2pd* relies on *wpa_cli* considering that:

-- it is natively integrated with *wpa_supplicant* via proven and roboust communication method,
+- it is natively integrated with *wpa_supplicant* via proven and robust communication method,
 - it allows easy P2P commands and in parallel it outputs all needed real time events,
 - the consumed UNIX resources are very limited,
 - the resulting Python program is very simple to maintain.